Can supplements actually help improve your thyroid function and help with things like weight loss or fatigue?

-- ALT --> Should be less than 20 (marker for cellular damage in the liver)
+- ALT –> Should be less than 20 (a marker for cellular damage in the liver)

-- ALT --> Should be less than 20 (marker for cellular damage in the liver)
+- ALT –> Should be less than 20 (a marker for cellular damage in the liver)

 AST and ALT represent your liver enzymes and the presence of elevated liver enzymes (above the optimal range) indicate that there is leakage and therefore damage to your liver.

-Elevated AST and ALT levels above and beyond 20 indicate that your liver is not functioning properly and that is a big problem considering the role that your liver plays in detoxification and elimination of hormones, chemicals and metabolism of nutrients.
+Elevated AST and ALT levels above and beyond 20 indicate that your liver is not functioning properly and that is a big problem considering the role that your liver plays in the detoxification and elimination of hormones, chemicals, and metabolism of nutrients.

 Like thyroid hormone and other hormone levels, there is a wide range of “normal” in regards to the reference range of these specific lab values.